hande-qmc/hande/documentation/users_guide/manual.rst

     Perform MPI_Barrier calls before the main MPI communication calls (both for communication of the spawned list, and any semi-stochastic communication).
 These are timed, and the total time spent in these calls is output at the end of a simulation.
+This option is useful for assessing issues in load balancing, as it will allow you to see when certain processors take longer to perform their work than others.
 This is turned off by default because such calls may have an initialisation time which scales badly to many processors.
-.. [review] - JSS: when might this be useful?

 Calculation options: folded spectrum options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^